-- Payment: This can be a bank or credit union check for a pre-approved loan, or it can be a cashier's check, a personal check or even a credit card payment for a down payment when the financing is done at the dealership.
+Your payment: Payment can be a check from a bank or credit union for a preapproved loan.
+When the dealership is handling the financing, the down payment, it can be in the form of a cashier's check, a personal check or even a credit card payment.
 To find out what forms of payment the dealership will accept, call ahead of time and ask to speak with a finance manager.
-A tip: We strongly recommend that car buyers get pre-approved financing even if they intend to finance at the dealership.
+A tip: We strongly recommend that car buyers get preapproved financing even if they intend to finance at the dealership.

-- Your driver license: You have to drive the car off the lot, so the dealer needs to know that you are a legally registered driver.
-The driver license also serves as identification for your check or other form of payment.
+Your driver's license: You have to drive the vehicle off the lot, so the dealer needs to know that you are a legally registered driver.
+The driver's license also serves as identification for your check or other form of payment.

-- Account number for trade-in loan: If you are trading in a car for which there is an unpaid loan, you will need to bring the loan's account number, which is on one of your payment stubs.
-Better yet, call the lender yourself, explain that you are trading in the car and ask how to facilitate the transaction.
+Account number for your trade-in's loan: If you are trading in a used car for which there is an unpaid loan, you will need to bring the loan's account number, which is on one of your payment stubs.
+Better yet, call the lender yourself, explain that you are trading in the car, and ask how to facilitate the transaction.
 If you are car shopping on the weekend, ask if a representative is available to handle the transfer.

 Rebate eligibility documents: If you want to take advantage of a special manufacturer rebate, such as a military or recent college graduate rebate, be sure to bring along supporting documents.